In Palestine, when I was filming the second Hairy Stories-film, people would talk about body hair removal as “taking care of yourself”.

 In an endless, silent stream, they keep creeping out of my skin, invading my body and calling for action.

 Here you may read some short writings with philosophical perspectives on female body:

 - The gaze – how power is incorporated into bodily practices

-You may also read about and watch the Hairy Stories; three short films about body hair that I made during my education in visual anthropology at Eye and Mind Laboratory, Aarhus University:
+You may also read about and watch the Hairy Stories; three short films about what women do to their body hair and what body hair does to women: